-Fall restraint and fall arrest systems are completely different entities.
+Fall arrest and restraint systems are completely different entities.

 In essence, a fall restraint system prevents workers from reaching a hazard, while a fall arrest system allows workers to reach a hazard and then protects them if they should fall.